ramellose/mako_docs/content/demo/pisaster/create.md

 toc: true
 ---

 After connecting to the Neo4j database, the textbox at the top of the Neo4j Browser can be used to type Cypher queries and interact with the database.
+Click the blue triangle next to the textbox to run a query.
 A Cypher query contains several clauses, <code>MERGE</code> being one of them.
 Each clause tells the DBMS what to do.
 In this case, the clauses tell the DBMS to unwind the list and match or create a node.
 Those nodes are then returned.
 For convenience, we will unwind a list of organism names (<code>WITH [], UNWIND</code>) and then use the <code>MERGE</code> query in combination with the unwound values to create all organisms.
 If an organism already exists, the <code>MERGE</code> query is equivalent to a <code>MATCH</code> query, meaning it just finds the node.

 <pre><code>